ShahafDavid96/Trump-Sentiment-Analysis/README.md

 - Lexical analysis reveals distinct discourse patterns across sentiment categories: positive content mirrors Trump's rhetorical style, neutral content focuses on institutional aspects, and negative content employs critical framing.

+# Repository Structure

+This repository contains two main Jupyter notebooks:

+## 1. sentiment.ipynb

+The primary analysis notebook containing the complete pipeline for sentiment analysis of Trump-related content across political subreddits.
+This notebook includes:

+- Data loading and exploration
+- Text preprocessing and cleaning
+- Trump-related content identification using multi-method approach
+- RoBERTa sentiment analysis implementation
+- Cross-subreddit comparative analysis
+- Temporal trend visualization and analysis
+- Lexical pattern analysis with word clouds and frequency distributions
+- Visualization of results and statistical analysis

+This notebook implements the core methodologies described in our paper and generates the figures and statistics presented in the results.

+## 2. downloader.ipynb

+A data preparation utility notebook that:

+- Converts JSONL files (from Reddit API data collection) to structured dataframes
+- Merges multiple JSONL files from different political subreddits
+- Performs initial data cleaning and formatting
+- Exports a single merged CSV file (`merged_posts.csv` and `merged_comments.csv`)
+- Handles large file processing with memory optimization

+Run this notebook first to prepare the dataset for the main analysis.
+The resulting merged CSV files serve as input for the `sentiment.ipynb` notebook.